WafaaFadlelmula/rag-system/README.md

 The system uses a 3-stage retrieval approach for maximum accuracy:

-1. **Vector Search** — embeds the query with OpenAI and finds the top 20 semantically similar chunks from Qdrant
+1. **Vector Search**: Embeds the query with OpenAI and finds the top 20 semantically similar chunks from Qdrant
-2. **BM25 + RRF** — performs keyword search in parallel and fuses both result lists using Reciprocal Rank Fusion, reducing to top 10
+2. **BM25 + RRF**: Performs keyword search in parallel and fuses both result lists using Reciprocal Rank Fusion, reducing to top 10
-3. **Cross-encoder Reranking** — a local `ms-marco-MiniLM-L-6-v2` model scores each (query, chunk) pair together for maximum precision, returning the final top-k
+3. **Cross-encoder Reranking**: A local `ms-marco-MiniLM-L-6-v2` model scores each (query, chunk) pair together for maximum precision, returning the final top-k

 This hybrid approach is particularly effective for technical documents where both semantic meaning and exact terminology (e.g. "C-PON", "DT15", "OLM") matter.